 Through the interagency partnership, more than a billion oysters have been planted in the Harris Creek Sanctuary since 2011.
-The 2016 Oyster Reef Monitoring Report, published in July 2017, provides data and analysis that show that 97 percent of reefs constructed in the Harris Creek Oyster Sanctuary in 2013 and monitored in 2016 meet the requirements for oyster density (at least 15 oysters per square meter) and biomass.
-There were 30 reefs studied, totaling 90 acres.
+The 2017 Oyster Reef Monitoring Report provides data and analysis that show that 100 percent of reefs constructed in the Harris Creek Oyster Sanctuary in 2014 and monitored in 2017 meet the requirements for oyster density (at least 15 oysters per square meter) and biomass.

 Monitoring of the Virginia sites restored by the Corps Norfolk District and partners has shown that many of the Great Wicomico and Lynnhaven River sanctuary oyster reefs are exceeding the accepted target for successful oyster restoration.